Limits of random tree-like discrete structures: Background on graph limits and combinatorial structures

 A {\em graph} $G=(V(G),E(G))$ consists of a set of {\em labels} or {\em vertices} $V(G)$ and a set of {\em edges} $E(G)$ which are $2$-element subsets of the vertex set.
 Instead of writing $v \in V(G)$ we will often just write $v \in G$.
 We say an edge $e=\{v,w\}$ is {\em incident} to its {\em ends} $v$ and $w$, and will shortly denote by $e=vw$.
 The number of edges incident to a vertex $v$ is its degree $d_G(v)$.
 A graph is {\em locally finite} if every vertex has finite degree, and {\em finite} if it has only finitely many vertices.
 Graphs $H$ with $V(H) \subset V(G)$ are {\em subgraphs} of $G$.
 We denote this by $H \subset G$.
 The graph $H$ is an {\em induced} subgraph, if additionally any edge of $G$ with both ends in $V(H)$ also belongs to $E(H)$.
 A {\em path} $v_0, v_1, \ldots, v_\ell$ in $G$ is a subgraph $P$ of the form

+with $v_i \ne v_j$ for all $i \ne j$.
 The non-negative integer $\ell$ is the {\em length} of the path.
 We say $P$ {\em joins} or {\em connects} its {\em endvertices} $v_0$ and $v_\ell$.
-We will also encounter infinite paths $v_0, v_1, \ldots$ which {\em start} at the vertex $v_0$.
-A graph $G$ is connected, if any two vertices may be joined by a path.
+We will also encounter one-sided directed infinite paths $v_0, v_1, \ldots$ which {\em start} at the vertex $v_0$.
+Two-sided infinite paths $\ldots, v_{-1}, v_0, v_1, \ldots$ are defined analogously.
+A graph $G$ is \emph{connected}, if any two vertices may be joined by a path.
 The graph distance is a metric on the vertex set $V(G)$.
 The corresponding metric space is, by abuse of notation, usually denoted by $(G, d_G)$ and we write $v \in G$ instead of $v \in V(G)$.
 We let $\Di(G)= \sup_{x,y \in G} d_G(x,y)$ denote the {\em diameter} of $G$.
 A {\em cutvertex} is a vertex whose removal disconnects the graph.
 A connected graph is {\em $k$-connected}, if it has at least $k+1$-vertices and removing any $k$ vertices does not disconnect the graph.
 The {\em complete} graph $K_m$ with $m$ vertices has vertex set $[m]$ and any two distinct vertices are joined by an edge.

 A subgraph $B$ of a connected graph $G$ is a {\em block}, if it is $2$-connected or isomorphic to $K_2$, and if it is maximal with this property.
-That is, any subgraph $B \subsetneq B' \subset G$ must have a {\em cutvertex}.
+That is, any subgraph $B \subsetneq B' \subset G$ must have a cutvertex.
 Connected graphs have a tree-like block-structure, whose details are explicitly given in Diestel's book \cite[Ch.
 3.1]{MR2744811}.
 We mention a few properties, that we are going to use.
 Any two blocks of $G$ overlap in at most one vertex.
 The cutvertices of $G$ are precisely the vertices that belong to more than one block.
 Many properties of $G$ are evident from looking at its blocks.
 For example, the graph $G$ is termed {\em bipartite}, if its vertex set may be partitioned into two disjoint sets $A$ and $B$, such that no edge with both ends in $A$ or both ends in $B$ exist.
 This is equivalent to requiring that every block of $G$ is bipartite.